 With most grinders, holding the device at an angle is the most comfortable grinding position.
 It’s what feels most natural with our wrists.

-However, grinding at an angle (even a slight one) can impact your final grind consistency negatively.
+However, grinding at too great an angle can hurt your grind consistency.

 Think of the burrs.